lancedb/lancedb/docs/src/guides/tables.md

  <a href="https://colab.research.google.com/github/lancedb/lancedb/blob/main/docs/src/notebooks/tables_guide.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a><br/>
-A Table is a collection of Records in a LanceDB Database.
-You can follow along on colab!
+A `Table` is a collection of Records in a LanceDB Database.
+The link to the notebook above shows how to perform CRUD operations on a LanceDB `Table`.

 ## Creating a LanceDB Table